ShivaAdigopula/movie-booking-ui/README.md

 Deployed the app on https://shiva-adigopula-movie-booking-app.netlify.app/ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Tech Strategy
+Movie Booking App uses React as its library, maintains state of the components using State Management Tool called - Redux and uses Thunk as its middleware and Axios libary to access RESTful Webservice.
+Reusale UI components created for Movie Cards, Movie Booking Cards using Material-UI component Library.

 ## Available Scripts

 In the project directory, you can run: